dcbaker/flatpaker/README.md

   force_window_gui_icon = true
 ```

+Any quirk starting with `x_` or `x-` is an experimental quirk, and may be
+removed at any time.
+If you find yourself relying on them, please open an issue.

 ### Configuration

 Some options can be given on the command line or via a configuration file.